 Considering how many blunders have been made by the advocates and practitioners of reason, we can conclude that, outside the domains of logic and mathematics, the use of reason, without any other aids or standards, is, more often than not, an infallible way to arrive at false beliefs about the world rather than the truth.
 In other words, reason alone, uncorrected by experience, is no guarantee of truth.
 For reason unaided by experience is like a blind man who confidently sets forth on a long journey but is unaware of the abyss of falsehood that gapes treacherously on all sides, an abyss into which a great many unsuspecting individuals have fallen throughout the ages.
-And this is not a truth that can be arrived at by the sole use of our reason, for it can only be discovered by experience, from the litany of innumerable false ideas that once held, or continue to hold, sway over a significant portion of humanity.
+And this is not a truth that can be arrived at by the sole use of our reason, for it can only be discovered by experience – from the numerous false ideas that once held, or continue to hold, sway over a significant portion of humanity.

 Euclid’s Elements has dazzled philosophers, scientists, and other readers throughout the ages with its deduction of a plethora of truths from a few simple and self-evident premises.
 However, the model of mathematical deduction has little or no validity in the realm of human affairs.
 It was the imitation of this model that is valid only in certain limited disciplines that has begotten such a vast quantity of errors.
 Numberless are the philosophers, thinkers, economists, and other writers who have assumed that they need only reason correctly about the natural or human world in order to understand it and deduce various truths about it.
-More often than not, their reasonings, when they have not been grounded in and corrected by experience, have led them down the treacherous abyss of falsehood and error.
+More often than not, their reasonings, when they have not been grounded in and corrected by experience, have led them down the treacherous road of falsehood and error.

 Generally speaking, human beings, even the most intelligent among them, are prone to error when they use the sole criterion of reason as a guide to determine the truth in human affairs.
 We must especially beware of systems that claim to be complete, comprehensive, cohesive, and logically consistent.
 These systems appeal to readers precisely because of these impressive characteristics; but it is hardly likely that a system created by the fertile imagination of one or even several human beings will correspond to reality.
 We must continually remind ourselves that the inventive or imaginative faculty – the human generator of new ideas – is often deceptive and is frequently the source of falsehood rather than truth.
 Although such systems, when they confine themselves to subjects like mathematics, logic, and physics, can be valid, they are a principle source of error when they stray beyond these narrow limits.
 Some notable examples are the ideal society presented in Plato’s Republic, communism, psychoanalysis, Ayn Rand’s Objectivism, and the economic philosophy known as laissez-faire or free-market capitalism.

 Many people, including those who go by the name of social scientists, have been misled by the example of science and mathematics.
-In these disciplines, the use of reason, meaning the rigorous application of logical rules to deduce conclusions from premises or previously verified statements or theories can lead to new conclusions that are also true.
+In these disciplines, the use of reason, meaning the rigorous application of logical rules to deduce conclusions from premises or previously verified statements or theories, can lead to new conclusions that are also true.
 But this method of discovering the truth is much less valid, or not valid at all, in the social sciences.

-It was the spectacular success of Rationalism or reason, when applied to mathematics, and to sciences like physics and chemistry, that has led many others to imitate this method by mistakenly applying it to other disciplines, since success ever breedeth imitation, in particular to the study of human behaviour, which has led to so much error, confusion, and, in some cases, grief.
-In regard to false ideas that presently hold sway over a large number of people, the only way to disabuse these misguided individuals is by metaphorically killing the cuckoo and destroying its eggs, either by showing that the idea is wrong, or by ridiculing, criticizing, and destroying the pernicious reputation of the idea’s cuckolding progenitor, so that the devious and malicious intellectual cuckoo will no longer be able to perpetuate its deceit and falsehood among the unsuspecting persons who nurture and raise its foul brood.
+It was the spectacular success of Rationalism or reason, when applied to mathematics, and to sciences like physics and chemistry, that has led many others to imitate this method by mistakenly applying it to other fields of study, since success ever breedeth imitation, in particular to the study of human behaviour, which has led to so much error, confusion, and, in some cases, grief.
+In regard to false ideas that presently hold sway over a large number of people, the only way to disabuse these misguided individuals is by metaphorically killing the cuckoo and destroying its eggs, either by showing that the idea is wrong, or by ridiculing, criticizing, and destroying the pernicious reputation of the idea’s cuckolded and cuckolding progenitor, so that the devious and malicious intellectual cuckoo will no longer be able to perpetuate its deceit and falsehood among the unsuspecting persons who nurture and raise its foul progeny.

 Until now, in this discussion of the sources of human error, we have been skirting, without having explicitly mentioned, the ancient controversy between Rationalism and Empiricism, the first of which championed reason as the infallible guide to arriving at the truth, and the second of which championed experience.
 We can now see that the great historical dispute between these two rival philosophical schools was spurious because they are valid in, and applicable to, different areas of human knowledge.
 In mathematics, logic, and sciences like physics and chemistry, the belief in Rationalism did indeed enable its practitioners to discover new truths about the world.
-But in social sciences like economics, psychology, and sociology, the imitation of this model has probably engendered more falsehood and confusion than truth.
+But in humanities like economics, psychology, and sociology, the imitation of this model has probably engendered more falsehood and confusion than truth.
 Instead, these disciplines must adopt the method of Empiricism, which asserts that truth is to be discovered by the observation of reality, supplemented, whenever possible, by experiment.
 Of course, this does not mean that reason has no role to play in these disciplines, but it must cede the primary place which it occupies in logic and mathematics to a different sovereign, namely, experience.